-2020 2021 Cornell Day of Data will be held over two days: Wednesday and Thursday, January 27-28.
-The event will be 100% virtual this year, but our hope is to still provide an environment that brings people together to share and learn effective techniques and tools for working with and managing their data. #cornelldayofdata
+2020 2021 Cornell Day of Data was held over two days: Wednesday and Thursday, January 27-28.
+The event was 100% virtual, and we hope we provided an environment that brought people together to share and learn effective techniques and tools for working with and managing their data. #cornelldayofdata

 Questions?
 Please contact email@example.com